openhealthcare/opal/doc/docs/guides/json_api.md

 ### Permissioning

-OPAL uses DRF permissions as well, to make life easier OPAL ships with opal.core.api.LoginRequiredViewset which adds the permission class IsAuthenticated to your viewset, more details on DRF permissions are available [in the DRF documentation](http://www.django-rest-framework.org/api-guide/permissions/).
+OPAL uses the DRF permissions system for JSON APIs.

+OPAL ships with `opal.core.api.LoginRequiredViewset` which adds the permission class IsAuthenticated by default.
+Developers are strongly encouraged to ensure that APIs which serve patient data are restricted to logged in users.

+More details on DRF permissions are available [in the DRF documentation](http://www.django-rest-framework.org/api-guide/permissions/)
+.

 #### Session Based
 Session based authentication enables users logged in via the standard Django auth mechanism